jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 The Commissioner may prescribe 1 or more electronic formats in which details that must be provided under subpart EK of the Income Tax Act 2007 may be provided by electronic means.

 ### 36C Particulars furnished in electronic format
-(1) In the application of any of section 35, 36, 36A, 36AB, 36B, 36BB, or 36BC, information that is required to be furnished electronically is not in a prescribed format unless it is furnished in an electronic format certified by the Commissioner as being the prescribed electronic format.
+(1) In the application of any of sections 35, 36, 36A, 36AB, 36B, 36BB, or 36BC, information that is required to be furnished electronically is not in a prescribed format unless it is furnished in an electronic format certified by the Commissioner as being the prescribed electronic format.
 (2) The production by the Commissioner of a document purporting to be a printed copy of a specification of an electronic format or a part of that specification, in all courts and in all proceedings (including proceedings before a Taxation Review Authority), is sufficient evidence that the electronic format was prescribed.

 ### 36CA Electronic filing exemption for new businesses